BraidedGamer/SociableCooking/README.md

 **I intend to work on evolving this site beyond what it is now by implementing ajax for a more dynamic experience

-**I'll eventually be going through all the code and commenting it for easier understanding of the code
+**I'll eventually be going through and commenting out all the code for easier understanding of the code

+**I'll be keeping a close eye on the sociable.net domain and if it ever becomes available I'll switch sociablecooking to sociable.net and make it a fully-fledged social network.